Students must apply via one of the following online application forms:-

-For those without a first degree studied in the medium of English, IELTS is required.
-(A minimum IELTS band score of 6.5, with 6.5 in writing, and no less than 6 in Reading and Speaking and Listening)
+For those without a first degree studied in the medium of English, Academic IELTS is required.
+(A minimum Academic IELTS band score of 6.5, with 6.5 in writing, and no less than 6 in Reading and Speaking and Listening).

-If you are currently NOT employed as a teacher and will be seeking a placement school please read the following before applying:
+If you are not currently employed as a teacher and will be seeking a placement school, the following has been put in place in order to support you.
+Please read the following before applying.

 Observation of experienced teachers

-You should secure a minimum of two days of teaching observations per week while undertaking the Theory of Teaching 1 module.
-This can be in a school of your choice, and it is usually the school where you will undertake your placement.
+Where possible, you should secure a reasonable number of teaching observations per week to support your work on the Subject Studies and Practice of Teaching modules.
+This can be in a school of your choice, and it is usually in the school where you will undertake your placement.